getampt/docs/frameworks/sveltekit.md

 description: Integrate with SvelteKit for a full-stack development experience.
 ---

-You can integrate your Svelte application with Ampt and achieve a full stack development experience for your applications.
-Follow the below steps to integrate your Svelte application with Ampt.
+You can integrate your SvelteKit application with Ampt and achieve a full stack development experience for your applications.
+Follow the below steps to integrate your SvelteKit application with Ampt.

 Install the `@ampt/sveltekit` adapter: